Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

-template: assumptions
+template: text editors

 ## Ability to edit plain text

 Computer programming code is plain text.
 In order to edit code, you will need a decent plain text editor program.

-- Install [Sublime Text](https://www.sublimetext.com/), a free good quality plain text editor.
+- One option is to install [Sublime Text](https://www.sublimetext.com/), a free good quality plain text editor.
 - Sublime Text is freeware, but periodically will ask for donations.
 You are not required to donate.

 --